siddhant-99/ibm_crackcovid/README.md

 ### 1. Architecture
 We used the structure of SSD (Single Shot Detector) Object Detector.
 However, to enable inference on the device integrated with the CCTV camera with minimum latency, the backbone network is light.
-It easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, Jetson, Nano, etc.).
+It is easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, Jetson, Nano, etc.).

-The total model has 1.01M parametes.
+The total model has 1.01M parameters.
 Input size of the model is 260x260, the backbone network has 8 conv layers.
 Overall, the model has 24 layers with the location and classification layers included.
 We merge the BatchNormalization to Conv layers in order to accelerate the inference speed.

 ![Architecture](/load_model/face_mask_detection.caffemodel.png)

 We apply face detection to compute the bounding box location of the face in the image.
 Once the faces in the image are detected, we can extract the Regions of Interest (ROI).
-The image shown below depicts that facial landmarks are used to localize and represent salient regions of the face, such as - Eyes, Eyebrows, Nose, Mouth and Jawline
+The image shown below depicts that facial landmarks are used to localize and represent salient regions of the face, such as - Eyes, Eyebrows, Nose, Mouth and Jawline.
 ![Face](/extras/facial_landmark.jpg)

 Leveraging these **facial landmarks**, the model learns as to which facial features are covered by mask and which are not.